jimkang/wardboss/README.md

 wardboss
 ========

 wardboss decides who gets what when they ask for it.
-In other words, it does incredibly basic dependency injection.
+In other words, it does basic dependency injection and currying.

+It will call functions for you and provide parameters to those functions.
+However, the parameters it provides depending on which *constituent* the function is called for.

+So, if you call a function named `showJobs` for the constituent `bigjoerusty`, it will be passed the param ['committeeman'].
+However, if you call `showJobs` for the constituent `vrdolyak`, wardboss passes the params ['sanitation chief'], ['zoning permits'].

+Let's say you have a function that takes three params, like so:

     function showJobs(jobs, owedfavors, done) {
       console.log(jobs, owedfavors);
       setTimeout(done, 0);
     }

+You create a wardboss.

     var boss = wardboss.createBoss();

-    boss.addConstituent('bigjoerusty');
-    boss.addConstituent('vrdolyak');
+After that, you can register functions with wardboss, giving *providers* for each constituent.
+A provider takes a callback, to which it passes an array of (all or some of) the params that the function should get.

     boss.addFn({
       fn: showJobs,